Ariemeth/frame_assault/README.md

 At this point I was ready to start adding some enemy mechs into the world to destroy even if I wouldn't have time to add AI.
 Unfortunately this is where I run out of time.

 At this point there is a green world with a small blue lake.
 The player can move a mech around and see there status in the top left section of the display.
+While I didn't finish the basic game I had hoped to get done, I learned a lot more about go and started to feel that I was actually getting the language down instead of having to constantly look back at what the signature needed to be for everything.
+Going forward even after the Jam I plan on continueing work to get it to the basic game idea I originally had wanted it to be.